DiscipleTools/DT_DOCS/Disciple_Tools_Theme/user_mass_contacts_csv_import.rst

 To import contacts with a CSV file you must first have a CSV file to import.
 For the csv file the format is as follows; [``Name``], [``Contact Phone``], [``Contact Email``], [``Contact Address``], [``Gender``], [``Notes``].
 If you can't fill a space then leave it blank.
-For notes it will take all of the remaining columns after contact email.
+For notes it will take all of the remaining columns after gender.

 Once you have the file go to your ``admin page`` then go to the tab ``Extensions``.
 Once there click on the ``Tools`` tab.
 You will then see the option for CSV import.
 Click ``upload file`` then upload your file.
 Select your ``delimiter`` (by default ``,``),